 Dear To Eat or Not to Eat,

 The conditions within the digestive tract change as it goes from empty to full.
 Most medications are absorbed in the small intestine after leaving the stomach.
-When the stomach is full, it is more acidic and medications spend more time there; this is beneficial for the absorption of some medications, but reduces absorption of others.
+When the stomach is full, it is more acidic and medications spend more time there; this is beneficial for the absorption of some medications but reduces the absorption of others.

 When food is present, the stomach becomes more acidic and the absorption of some medications is improved.